PeaceAyomide/PeaceAyomide/README.md

 <!-- Level 3: Add custom code -->

-# 👋 Hi, I'm Peace Ayomide!
+# 👋 Hi, I'm Peace Melodi!
 👩🏻‍💻 Software Developer sharing about my journey and learnings in tech<br/>
 👨‍💻 I’m a Mobile & Web Engineer with expertise in building seamless, scalable, and high-performance mobile apps,<br/> specializing in front-end  technologies.<br/>